This page presents terms and concepts about rerobots infrastructure. To get an executive summary instead, go back to the

 A workspace is an abstraction of a collection of methods and materials for robotics experiments.
 Note that "experiments" is not only for basic or applied research, but it is also for routine engineering activities like CI testing.

 Conceptually, there are three levels of refinement.
 A workspace type is the workspace in terms of essential features, such as the models of hardware and the number of robots.
-A deployment of a workspace type is a physical realization.
-When there are potentially significant details about a deployment that are specified as part of the workspace type, then they are available as supplemental notes.
+A deployment of a workspace type is a physical realization, where parameters from the type take particular values like IP address or brand of a range finder.
+This term is more concisely written as workspace deployment or wdeployment.

 An instance of a workspace corresponds to usage of a deployment by a user.
 Ideally, each instance of a deployment is identical modulo changes of user-defined parameters where available, but practically there may be some differences, which motivates introducing a new term.